 Their main goal: Attract new customers

 Callebaut decided to create a Scratch & Win Game to build excitement at their booth during a big food fair.
 During the fair, customers were invited to try their luck at scratching 3 matching chocolate bags for a chance to win a sample of the product right away.
-The mix of gamification and instant win successfully helped Callebaut attract lots of potential customers to their booth.
+The mix of gamification in marketing and instant win successfully helped Callebaut attract lots of potential customers to their booth.

 “Callebaut Scratch & Win Game was a campaign we did for the biggest Food fair in the Nordics.
 We had more than 1.000 interactions with our brand, which was much more than we had expected!
 Easy and great way of interacting with customers at a fair.”Callebaut’s Marketing Manager, Nordics & Baltics

 N.B.
-This interactive experience is not live by Callebaut anymore.
+This Interactive Experience is not live by Callebaut anymore.
 Any lead forms or prices were removed so that the only thing you can experience is the game itself.

 2. Brequet’s Assembly Game